kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 For example, given `100`, you can reach `1` in five steps with the following route: `100 -> 10 -> 9 -> 3 -> 2 -> 1`.

+420 (Easy)

+This problem was asked by Microsoft.

+A number is considered perfect if its digits sum up to exactly 10.

+Given a positive integer `n`, return the `n`-th perfect number.

+For example, given 1, you should return 19.
+Given 2, you should return 28.